CogniQ/CogniQ/README.md

 3. Modify the app manifest from `deployments/example/slack_manifest.json` to include your ngrok URL for the above app.
 4. Paste the app manifest into the text box and click "Next."
 5. Click "Create" to finish creating the app.

+# Notes

+## Why not langchain?

+[langchain](https://docs.langchain.com/docs/) is pretty cool for quickly building a sequence of calls in a chain.
+For scripting, its an absolute win.

+In general, I find that when one uses frameworks for stitching together various APIs, one ostensibly substitues learning the intricacies of the API for learning the intricaces of the framework.
+These intricacies tend to become more convoluted the more various similar but different services are mashed together in common interfaces.
+The result is a strange cousin to the original.
+Even worse, as soon as the framework is insufficient for the demands at hand, then one invariably must fight the framework, which for need to maintain the common interface, requires disentangling a mess of [complected ideas](https://www.youtube.com/watch?v=SxdOUGdseq4).

+In either case, by foregoing the framework, I do the upfront work of learning the various APIs, but retain the freedom to deviate from the rails.